Indian vindaloo curry at Restaurant Dévi

 South East Asian laksa lemak soup at Satay Brothers

 The Satay Brothers have garnered a cult following among Montrealers.
-Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, with sweet and spicy flavours.
+Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, lending it some sweet and spicy flavours.

 Vietnamese Pho at Pho Tay Ho

-Any pho you pick will have a great broth and a generous helping of toppings.
+Any pho you choose at popular no-frills restaurant Pho Tay Ho will have a rich broth and a generous helping of toppings.
 Squeeze in some sriracha for an extra kick.

 Mexican pozole at La Tamalera